Gambia Food Guide

 Key Ingredients:

 Eastern Gambia, bordering Senegal, shares culinary similarities with its neighbor.
-Influences from Senegalese cuisine are evident in dishes like Yassa and Thieboudienne, which are also popular in this region.
-The use of groundnuts, spices, and hearty vegetables is common in Eastern Gambian cuisine.
-The region's cuisine reflects its geographical location and cultural exchange with neighboring Senegal.
+Influences from Senegalese cuisine evident in dishes like Yassa and Thieboudienne, which are also popular in this region.
+Use of groundnuts, spices, and hearty vegetables common in Eastern Gambian cuisine.
+Region's cuisine reflects geographical location and cultural exchange with neighboring Senegal.

 Cultural Significance: